bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 ## Preparation of directories and users
 Create the "Public" and "sc-backup" directories that are going to be shared.
 In the example below we assume that the large Data partition is mounted at /Data .
-The Public directory will be accessible by any user, including "guests" but the "sc-backup" directory will only be accessible by user "sc".
+The Public directory will be accessible by any user, including anonymous guests but the "sc-backup" directory will only be accessible by user "sc".

     mkdir /Data/Public
     chown nobody:nogroup /Data/Public